noviopenworks/wsltimefixer/README.md

 ```
 ## Instalation
  - Clone repository
- - run as script as root
+ - run a script as root
  ```
  ./install.sh
  ```